autarch/Dist-Zilla-PluginBundle-DROLSKY/share/CONTRIBUTING.md

 $ci .= '

 All CI results will be visible in the pull request on GitHub.
-Follow the appropriate links for details when tests fail.';
+Follow the appropriate links for details when tests fail.
+PRs cannot be merged until tests pass.';

 $ci;